Can You Eat Your Backyard Chickens?

 Some people like to wash the chicken carcasses in cool water before cooking them, but this is not necessary.
 It is important to cook chicken thoroughly to ensure that it is safe to eat.

-See also Can Backyard Chickens Eat Bacon?
+See also Can Backyard Chickens Eat Kidney Beans?

 The easiest way to do this is to use a meat thermometer.
 Chicken is safe to eat when it reaches an internal temperature of 165 degrees fahrenheit.